open-quantum-safe/www/faq.md

 ### How can I use post-quantum cryptography on my website and in my web browser?

-In our [OQS Demos](https://github.com/open-quantum-safe/oqs-demos/), we provide example Docker images for running web server and web browser demos using post-quantum algorithms.
+In our [OQS Demos](https://github.com/open-quantum-safe/oqs-demos/), we provide example Docker images for running web server and web browser demos using post-quantum algorithms implemented by OQS.
 We also operate a [test web server](https://test.openquantumsafe.org/) for testing post-quantum TLS connections.

-However, post-quantum cryptography has not yet been fully deployed in mainstream web servers and web browsers.
+However, post-quantum cryptography has not yet been fully deployed in mainstream web servers and web browsers, but some have started to deploy a selection of algorithms.
 Google Chrome is [starting](https://blog.chromium.org/2023/08/protecting-chrome-traffic-with-hybrid.html) to roll out support for hybrid post-quantum cryptography, so it may be available in some users' browsers.
 Most web servers do not yet support post-quantum cryptography, but some big providers and content distribution networks do, such as Cloudflare [1](https://blog.cloudflare.com/post-quantum-for-all/), [2](https://blog.cloudflare.com/post-quantum-to-origins/).

 ### How can I get involved?